 You can select which Deck the FX unit applies to by clicking the Deck buttons.
 Each Deck can only pass through one FX unit at a time.
-You can assign the Sixty-One PGM FlexFX buttons control DJ-FX: in the Plugins tab of the Setup screen, turn on "Enable Mixer DJ-FX Send" on page 39.
-The software Deck buttons are not visible with this enabled.

 Show Parameters

 Press the Show Parameters button to expose the individual parameters for each effect.
 You can then control the individual parameters by adjusting their respective knobs.